tanvir-robin/tanvir-robin/README.md

 <br/>

-### Selected Client Apps
+### Some of my Client's Apps

-These are <strong>published products</strong> I have built for <strong>companies and client teams</strong>.
+These are some of my <strong>published products</strong> I have built for <strong>companies and client teams</strong>.
 They are <strong>not my own startups or personal apps</strong>.
 I have worked on many more production systems, but I can only share a selected set here because <strong>several projects are covered by NDA</strong>.

 <table width="100%" cellpadding="12">
   <tr>